evanfields/evanfields.github.io/_posts/2017-4-12-Diet-Problem-Part-1.md

 [2] More properly, kilocalories, sometimes written Calories.
 Apparently calories are a deprecated unit, but the kilocalorie is commonly used in the States as a measure of food energy content.
 For readability and familiarity, I'll stick with writing "calories."

 [3] I use [JuMP](https://github.com/JuliaOpt/JuMP.jl) to specify the problem.
-The solver is Gurobi, which I use via with an academic license.
+The solver is Gurobi, which I use with an academic license.